This post may contain affiliate links. Please read our disclosure policy.

 BBQ sauce/marinade:

-• 4 tbsp organic ketchup
+• 4 tablespoons organic ketchup

-• 1½ tbsp light olive oil divided
+• tablespoons light olive oil, divided

-• 1/2 lime juiced
+• 1/2 lime, juiced

-• 1 tbsp smoked paprika
+• 1 tablespoon smoked paprika

-• Kosher salt and fresh ground pepper to taste
+• Kosher salt and fresh ground pepper, to taste

-• 1/2 lime cut into wedges to serve with
+• 1/2 lime, cut into wedges to serve with

 Shrimp:

-• 2 tsp olive oil
+• 2 teaspoons olive oil

-• 1 pound raw large shrimp peeled and deveined (I like to leave the tails on)
+• 1 pound raw large shrimp, peeled and deveined (I like to leave the tails on)

 Instructions

-• Heat the 2 teaspoons of oil in a large skillet over medium heat.
+• Heat the 2 teaspoons olive oil in a large skillet over medium heat.
 Add the marinated shrimp in a single layer.
 Cook undisturbed for about 2-3 minutes, then flip and cook for another minute or so, until pink and opaque.

 • Drizzle over the remaining BBQ sauce and allow it to heat up, tossing to coat the shrimp.

-• Garnish with chopped parsley.
+• Garnish with chopped 1 tablespoon fresh parsley.

 Notes